khuedoan/homelab/.devcontainer/README.md

 2. Place your SSH keys in the `.ssh` directory at the root of the repository
    - These will be mounted to `/root/.ssh` inside the container
    - This is necessary for tasks like SSH access to your homelab nodes
+3. Place your Terraform credentials in the `.terraform.d` directory
+   - Add your `credentials.tfrc.json` file here for Terraform Cloud authentication
+   - These will be mounted to `/root/.terraform.d` inside the container
 3. Open the repository in VS Code
 4. Click the green button in the bottom-left corner and select "Reopen in Container"
 5. Wait for the container to build and start (this may take a few minutes the first time)